Estimated reading time: 10mins

 Combining carbohydrates with WPI has been shown to increase glycogen re-synthesis (important for performance and muscle protein synthesis), muscle cell hydration, and muscle protein balance, compared to consuming WPI alone!

-This is likely due to the higher insulin release via the addition of carbohydrates, causing a stronger anabolic signal in the muscle.
+This is likely due to a hormonal response from the addition of carbohydrates, causing a stronger anabolic signal in the muscle.

 Adding creatine monohydrate to your WPI is also super convenient and helps avoid that pesky 5g scoop getting forgotten!